Andy Karl: 2007–2015: Further Broadway roles and Law & Order: SVU

+2016–present: Groundhog Day and other work

-On January 28, 2016, it was announced that Karl would be playing the role of Phil in the musical adaptation of Groundhog Day, the role played in the 1993 movie by Bill Murray.
-The musical ran at the Old Vic Theatre London from Monday 11 July 2016 - Saturday 17 September 2016.
+On January 28, 2016, it was announced that Karl would be playing the starring role of Phil in the musical adaptation of Groundhog Day, the role played in the 1993 movie by Bill Murray.
+The musical ran at The Old Vic in London from Monday 11 July 2016 until Saturday 17 September 2016.
 Karl then reprised the role in the Broadway production of Groundhog Day, which opened on April 17, 2017.
 For his performance in Groundhog Day in London, he received the 2017 Olivier Award for Best Actor in a Musical.
 On August 15, 2017, the producers of Groundhog Day announced it would end its Broadway run on September 17, 2017, but that a national tour and a possible return to London would follow.

 In May 2018, it was announced that Karl would star as Edward Lewis in the Broadway production of Pretty Woman: The Musical, following Steve Kazee's departure.
+In February 2020, he was in an Off-Broadway 50th anniversary concert version of Joseph and the Amazing Technicolor Dreamcoat as Potiphar, he played opposite his wife Orfeh as Potiphar's Wife.

+In 2021, he reprised his Jersey Boys role in a ProShot taping of the musical opposite Nick Jonas.

 On August 12, 2022, it was announced Karl would play the roles of the Big Bad Wolf and Cinderella's Prince from September 6-15 in the Broadway revival of Into the Woods filling in for Gavin Creel at the St. James Theatre.
-On September 22, it was announced he would return to the production for a limited run from October 11-November 23, (A run that was extended to December 2.) this time filling in for Joshua Henry as Rapunzel's Prince.
-He reprised the role of Rapunzel's Prince during the opening weekend of the U.S. national tour's engagement in Washington D.C. this time filling in for Jason Forbach.
+On September 22, it was announced he would return to the production for a limited run from October 11-November 23 (a run that was later extended to December 2), this time filling in for Joshua Henry as Rapunzel's Prince.
+He reprised the role of Rapunzel's Prince during the opening weekend of the U.S. national tour's engagement in Washington, D.C., at the Kennedy Center this time filling in for Jason Forbach who went on for the Baker in the place of Sebastian Arcelus.

+From May to August 2023, he reprised the role of Phil in Groundhog Day at The Old Vic in London.
+From January to April 2024, he reprised the role again at the Princess Theatre in Melbourne, Australia.

+From January to July 2025, Karl joined the cast of Moulin Rouge!
+The Musical as The Duke of Monroth at the Al Hirschfeld Theatre on Broadway.

+In November 2025, Karl starred in Beetlejuice as Beetlejuice at the Etihad Arena in the United Arab Emirates.
+In 2026, Karl is set to reprise the role at the Esplanade Theatre in Singapore and the Queensland Performing Arts Centre in Australia.